 Delta CHES is a new study to learn more about risk factors for heart disease, diabetes and other chronic illnesses in adults who live in the Mississippi Delta.
 Information from Delta CHES will be used to identify specific patterns of risk behaviors associated with these conditions and will help the Mississippi State Department of Health plan better heart health promotion programs and chronic illness control strategies.

-Approximately 1,300 adults from the Mississippi Delta will be asked questions about their health, lifestyle, behaviors and current medication use.
-The following will be measured:
+Approximately 800 adults from the Mississippi Delta were asked questions about their health, lifestyle, behaviors and current medication use.
+The following were measured:

 - Hip and waist size